-A list of religious holidays is available on the University Life Calendar page (http://ulife.gmu.edu/calendar/religious-holiday-calendar/).
+A list of religious holidays is available on the University Life Calendar page (See: Religious Holiday Calendar).
 Any student whose religious observance conflicts with a scheduled course activity must contact the Instructor at least 2 weeks in advance of the conflict date in order to make alternative arrangements.